 As the world becomes increasingly digital, start-ups specializing in blockchain and fintech are transforming businesses across the board.
 Yet with constantly changing regulation and the need to compete with digital disruption, 2019 will be the year when regulation technology (RegTech) rises to the top of the agenda for the C-suite in financial institutions.

 As with other financial sectors, RegTech in the Asset Management (AM)/Transfer Agency/Asset Servicing (TAs) sphere has the potential to seamlessly improve customer experience (CX), time to revenue and the end-to-end onboarding process for investors, funds and distributors.
-Ultimately, taking into account these key efficiency drivers, AMs can focus on what they are good at – raising new capital, retaining existing clients and delivering strong risk adjusted returns for their investors.
+Ultimately, considering these key efficiency drivers, AMs can focus on what they are good at – raising new capital, retaining existing clients and delivering strong risk adjusted returns for their investors.

 Let’s explore this sentiment in greater detail.